rafaelaqfc/Final-Project-SQL/cleaning_data.md

 <br/>

--- *First, it was checked the information of the `all_sessions` table to see if it matched with the raw data in the spreadsheet (for example, the raw data of this table had 32 columns and 15134 rows)*:
+- First, it was checked the information of the `all_sessions` table to see if it matched with the raw data in the spreadsheet (for example, the raw data of this table had 32 columns and 15134 rows):

 <br/>